How would you know freedom if you’ve never experienced it?

 HOW YOU CAN

 Thanks to FHR Cuba’s supporters, the Contests program continues to instill dreams of a brighter tomorrow for every man, woman and child.
-With your support, we hope to expand this important program to reach everyone on the island and provide opportunities to address common issues and provide meaningful feedback!
+With your support, we hope to expand this Entrepreneurship program to reach many more on the island and provide trainings/financial support to be independent from the government.